 One of these methods is to reduce the amount of fossil fuel burned, because when 1 kilowatt of electricity is produced, 0.5 kilograms of carbon dioxide is released.
 To achieve this, it is necessary to reduce the amount of electricity consumed, for which, in turn, it is necessary to use more economical electrical appliances.

 The use of LEDs in lighting is one of the ways to reduce carbon dioxide emissions into the atmosphere and reduce the greenhouse effect.
-Indeed, in addition to the fact that LED lamps are 1.5 to 2 times cheaper than traditional lighting (HPS and Mercury Vapor lamps), they also have the ability to control the brightness.
+Indeed, in addition to the fact that LED lamps are 1.5 to 2 times more effective than traditional lighting (HPS and Mercury Vapor lamps), they also can control the brightness.
 This allows you to reduce energy consumption for lighting in times when no bright light is needed.
 This technology is called Smart Light, or Intelligent light, and saves 25-30% more energy and further reduces carbon dioxide emissions.
-This is due to futuristic technologies of IoT (Internet of Things).
+This is due to Internet of Things technology.
 In the European Union countries this project is considered very promising.
 And not in vain: the complete transition of street lighting in European countries to LEDs using Smart Light technology will reduce energy consumption by 9.4 TWh, and this is the energy consumption of a country like Portugal over a period of 5 years!

 In addition to the greenhouse effect, outdated lamps present another danger.
 When producing certain types of lamps used in lighting, harmful substances are used.
 For example, in the manufacture of Mercury lamps, or HPS (sodium) lamps, mercury is used – a very toxic substance.
 In addition to mercury, sodium is used in the manufacture of HPS lamps – a substance that is equally harmful to humans.
 Therefore, these lamps cannot be recognized as environmentally friendly and cannot simply be disposed of with household waste, they must be transported to special processing points.
 For this reason, according to the Minamata Convention on Mercury, the production, import or export of lamps with Mercury will be banned from 2020, and in the countries of the European Union a directive on energy efficiency has been developed, according to which the HPS lamps will be put out of circulation.